david-salac/classutilities/README.md

 ## How to use class level properties
 Class level properties are properties defined on class level.
-They behave exactly the same as normal properties (but allows to be called on class level and not only on instance level).
+They behave exactly the same as normal properties (but allow being called on class level and not only on instance level).

 Consider the following example (defining class